algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 For the sake of simplicity, during test sessions, the game will be launched on the computer of the team developing it.
 This allows our team to record each test session and avoid sending the recorded files afterward.

+---

 ### Monitoring and tools

----

 #### GitHub

-##### Overview
+##### GitHub Overview

-For this project, GitHub is imposed to store our code, GitHub is a web-based version control and collaboration platform for software developers.
-It provides a centralized repository for storing and managing source code, facilitating collaboration between developers.

-But more than just a code storage system, it's a powerful tool for many other tasks.
-Here, it will be used for project monitoring to help each team member with his various tasks.
-The GitHub add-ons used in this project are [**GitHub Actions**](#github-actions) and [**GitHub Issues**](#github-issues).
+GitHub serves as our central platform for version control, collaboration, and issue tracking, fortunatly GitHub also provides a CI/CD tool(Continuous Integration/Continuous Deployment) called GitHub Actions, this tool allows us to run tests automatically after various actions on the repository and avoid errors on the dev or main branch on each push.

+We will also use GitHub Issues to report bugs and errors, it will allow us to make available to the development team a list of bugs and errors to be corrected, and to have a better overview of the progress of the project.

 ---

 ##### GitHub Actions

-GitHub Actions is a CI/CD tool that allows us to run tests automatically after various actions on the repository and avoid errors on the dev or main branch.
-This will also permit to have an integrated overview of the failure of the code directly in GitHub.
+###### GitHub Actions Scope

+GitHub Actions are utilized for continuous integration and deployment.
+The workflow is triggered on each push to the main branch, ensuring the automatic execution of tests.
+(During the development phase, the workflow will also be triggered on each push to the dev branch.)

+It will allow us to know if the code is unfunctional at some points when did it appear and which changes caused it.

 ###### GitHub Actions Scope